steveteuber/kubectl-graph/README.md

 kubectl graph all -n kube-system -o cypher | cypher-shell
 ```

-When the import is complete, you can open the Neo4j Browser interface by using the following link http://localhost:7474/.
+When the import is complete, you can open the Neo4j Browser interface at http://localhost:7474/.

 ## Examples